domoticz/domoticz/scripts/dzVents/documentation/README.md

     	end
     }

 Just to give you an idea!
-Everything that was previously scattered around in a dozen Lua tables is now logically available in the domoticz object structure.
-From there you can get to all the information and you can control the devices.
+Everything in your Domoticz system is now logically available in the domoticz object structure.
+With this domoticz object you can get to all the information in your system and manipulate your devices.

-# Installing
-*First of all, installing dzVents will not affect any of the scripts you have already in place so you can try dzVents without disrupting things.*

-Note: this code is *not* tested on a non-linux machine like Windows.
-I'm almost certain you will have complications.

-Download the latest release from [GitHub](https://github.com/dannybloe/dzVents/releases), unzip it.
-Form the extracted zip folder copy the following to the Domoticz script folder (`/path/to/domoticz/scripts/lua`):

- -  The `dzVents` folder.
-This folder contains all the dzVents logic
- - `script_time_main.lua`
- - `script_device_main.lua`
- - `dzVents_settings_example.lua` and
- - the folder `scripts`

-After doing so you will have this structure:

-    domoticz/
-    	scripts/
-    		lua/
-    			dzVents/
-    				... <dzVents files> ...
-    				examples/
-    				tests/
-    			scripts/
-    			script_time_main.lua
-    			script_device_main.lua
-    			dzVents_settings_example.lua
-    			... <other stuff that was already there> ...

-Now **rename** the file `dzVents_settings_example.lua` to `dzVents_settings.lua`, open the file in an editor and enter the ip number and port number of your Domoticz instance.
-Make sure that you don't need a username/password for local networks (see Domoticz settings) or dzVents will not be able to fetch additional data like battery status and device type information!
-If you don't want  or need this then you can set `['Enable http fetch']` to `false` but you will miss some of the handy features if you do so!

-The scripts folder is where you put your new Lua event scripts.
-You can give them any name with the `.lua` extension (no need for *script_device* nor *script_time* prefixing).
+# Using dzVents with Domoticz
+In Domoticz go to **Setup > Settings > Other**  and in the section EventSystem make sure the checkbox 'dzVents disabled' is not checked.

+There are two ways of creating dzVents event script in Domoticz:

+ 1. By creating lua scripts in your domoticz instance on your domoticz server: `/path/to/domoticz/scripts/dzVents/scripts`.
+Make sure that each script has the extension `.lua` and follows the guidelines as described below.
+ 2. By creating lua scripts inside Domoticz using the internal Domoticz event editor: Go to **Setup > More Options > Events** and set the event type to Lua (dzVents).

 ## Quickstart
-After you placed the dzVents files in the right location we can do a quick test if everything works:
+If you made sure that dzVents system is active we can do a quick test if everything works:

  - Pick a switch in your Domoticz system.
 Note down the exact name of the switch.
 If you don't have a switch then you can create a Dummy switch and use that one.
- - Create a new script in the `scripts/` folder.
+ - Create a new script in the `scripts/` folder (or in Domoticz).
 Call it `test.lua`.
  - Open `test.lua` in an editor and fill it with this code and change `<exact name of the switch>` with the .. you guessed it... exact name of the switch device:
 ```
      return {
     	active = true,
     	on = {
+	    	devices = {
 	    		'<exact name of the switch>'
+    		}
     	},
     	execute = function(domoticz, switch)
     		if (switch.state == 'On') then
     			domoticz.notify('Hey!', 'I am on!',
 	    			domoticz.PRIORITY_NORMAL)
     		else
     			domoticz.notify('Hey!', 'I am off!',
 	    			domoticz.PRIORITY_NORMAL)
     		end
     	end
     }
 ```
  - Save the script
  - Open the Domoticz log in the browser
- - In Domoticz (another tab perhaps) press the switch.
+ - In Domoticz  GUI (perhaps in another browser tab) press the switch.
  - You can watch the log in Domoticz and it should show you that indeed it triggered your script.
- - Assuming of course that you have configured the notify options in Domoticz.
+ - Assuming of course that you have configured the notify options in Domoticz setup.
 Otherwise you can change the lines with `domoticz.notify` to `domoticz.email(<your address>)`.

 The [examples folder](/dzVents/examples) has a couple of example scripts

-# How does it to work?
-Normally, every time a device is updated in Domoticz it scans the script folder `../domoticz/scripts/lua` and executes *every script it can find starting with script_device* but before it does so, for each and every script, it builds all the necessary global Lua tables.
-This takes quite some time especially when you have a lot of scripts.
-Also, you have to program logic in every script to prevent the code from being executed when you don't want to (e.g. the device wasn't updated).

-dzVents optimizes this process.
-All the event scripts that you make using dzVents will have to sit in the scripts folder and the two main script `script_device_main.lua` and `script_time.main.lua` make sure the right event scripts are called.
-Don't change these two files.

-All other scripts can live alongside the dzVents scripts.
-However, in order to have them work with dzVents you have to adapt them a little (and move them over to the scripts folder).

-*Note: there are two other kinds of scripts that Domoticz might call: `script_security..` and `script_variable..`.
-They will not be affected by dzVents just yet.*

-So, how to adapt the scripts?

-## Adapting or creating your scripts
+# Adapting or creating your scripts
 In order for your scripts to work with dzVents, they have to be turned into a Lua module.
-Basically you make sure it returns a Lua table (object) with a couple of predefined keys `active`, `on` and `execute`..
+Basically you make sure it returns a Lua table (object) with a couple of predefined keys like `active`, `on` and `execute`..
 Here is an example:

     return {
         active = true,
         on = {
+            devices = {
 	            'My switch'
+            }
         },
         execute = function(domoticz, device)
             -- your script logic goes here, something like this: